fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### custom
-* custom message forwarded from endpoint to client
+* this is custom message forwarded by engine from endpoint to client
 * ```json
     any
     ```
 ### tracksAdded
-* message sent after some tracks added by some peer
+* this message informs that one of the peers add track.
+It contains map track_id to track_metadata of all tracks of one of the peers and id of that peer
 * ```json
     {
         peerId: peer_id,